How to safely dispose of waste sheep dip

 For more information on what you should do before, during and after dipping sheep follow the Welsh Government’s groundwater protection code for sheep dip.

-Used sheep dip can be collected from your farm by a registered waste carrier for disposal at a waste treatment facility.
+Used sheep dip can be collected from your farm for disposal at a waste treatment facility.

 Alternatively, if you want to dispose of used sheep dip to land you must have an Environmental Permit.
 There’s a fee to apply for the permit and an annual fee to keep the permit.
 This permit allows you to carefully spread waste dip onto land in a controlled manner.